anyone-protocol/ator-relay-dashboard/README.md

 # AnyOne Relay Dashboard

-This repo houses the code to display the user specific information pertaining to ANON Relays.
+This repo houses the code to display the user specific information pertaining to ANYONE Relays.

 ## Tech used